hheyhhay/rancid-tomatillos/README.md

 ## Instructions

 - As a user, I should be able to navigate to main page and be see a collection of movies available.
 If I click on a movie, I am redirected to a new page that shows the movie's details.
 I am able to go back to the main page using the back arrow.
 If I want to search for movies, I can type into the search bar and if the movie is available it will show.
+I am able to navigate through my history using the back and forward arrows on the browser.

 ## Overview
 - To access the website:
-- clone down r
+- clone down repo
+- cd into repo
+- run ``` npm install ``
+- run ``npm start``
+- webpage will open in seperate browser

 Technologies used:
  - React
  - HTML5